Hiswe/hiswe.github.io/source/_drafts/html-basic-part-1.md

 ### Let's use a proper text editor

 So we need another solution.
-Lucky for us there is a lot of alternative.
-And some are already on your computer!
+Luckily there is a lot of alternative, and some are already on your computer!

 #### On mac: TextEdit